Kate Parsons

 Cannon Street Station track hazards.

-This was much more than the maps and visual language system shown here.
+This project involved much more than the maps and visual language system shown here.
 Countless iterations of paper permitting into which countless certifications and procedures fed to create prototypes of paper and digital permit.

 Handover report detailing design principles, project scope, issues and challenges and next steps.